nd-02110114/chem-cli/gvbridge/README.md

-# Convert Tool between Gaussian and VASP input file
+# Convert Tool between Gaussian and VASP

 This tool is made by forking [vtool](https://github.com/wsunccake/vtool)

 ## v2g
-v2g.py is converted tool
+v2g.py is convert tool
 supports VASP input (POSCAR, CONTCAR) to tranform to Gaussian input (.gjf or.com)

 **Usage**